PROJECTS

 Participating centers: Coordinated project

-Subproject 1: Universitat Politècnica de València (coordinator)
+Subproject 1: Universitat Politècnica de València (coordinator); Subproject 2: Universitat de Girona

-Principal investigator: Jorge Bondia (coordinator); Josep Vehí
+Principal Investigator: Jorge Bondia (coordinator); Josep Vehí

 Funded by: Ministerio de Educación y Ciencia